 Helheim – Realm of the Dead

 Helheim is a gloomy realm presided over Hel, the daughter of Loki and sister to the Midgard Serpent Jormungandr and the mighty wolf Fenrir.
-When these three children of Loki were born, Odin knew that they would cause trouble, so he placed each of them in a place where he thought that would do the least harm.
+When these three children of Loki were born, Odin knew that they would cause trouble.
+He placed each of them somewhere he thought that would do the least harm.
 For Hel, it was this realm beneath the roots of Yggdrasil.

 Helheim is the land of the dead.
 Any Viking that does not die in battle finds themselves here, not just the wicked.
 Often people placed weapons in the hands of loved ones who died of sickness or old age in order to trick Hel into thinking that they had died in battle.

-The dead reach Helheim via a long road called Helveg, and it involves crossing a bridge over a raging river flowing with weapons.
+The dead reach Helheim via a long road called Helveg.
+It involves crossing a bridge over a raging river flowing with weapons.
 This leads them to the only gate into Helheim, which is surrounded by strong walls.

 Once in Helheim, it is difficult to leave.
 Even Odin could not pull his divine son Balder out of Helheim.
 Hel the goddess of death does appear to have the power to release the dead.
 Odin asked Hel to release Balder, and she agreed to do so, if every being both living and dead would weep for him, proving his universal popularity.